apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 <div class="alert alert-info"><strong>YAML or Properties?</strong><p>CAS configuration allows for both
 YAML and Properties syntax in any of the below strategies used.</p></div>

+## Overview

+CAS allows you to externalize your configuration so you can work with the same CAS instance in different environments.
+You can use properties files, YAML files, environment variables and command-line arguments to externalize configuration.

+CAS uses a very particular order that is designed to allow sensible overriding of values, properties are considered in the following order:

+1. Command line arguments, starting with `--` (e.g. `--server.port=9000`)
+2. Properties from `SPRING_APPLICATION_JSON` (inline JSON embedded in an environment variable/system property)
+3. JNDI attributes from `java:comp/env`.
+4. Java System properties.
+5. OS environment variables.
+6. Profile-specific application properties outside of your packaged jar (application-{profile}.properties and YAML variants)
+7. Profile-specific application properties packaged inside your jar (application-{profile}.properties and YAML variants)
+8. Application properties outside of your packaged jar (application.properties and YAML variants).
+9. Application properties packaged inside your jar (application.properties and YAML variants).

+All CAS settings can be overriden via the above outlined strategies.

 ## Embedded

 By default, all CAS settings and configuration is controlled via the `application.properties` file.
 This file serves as a reference and a placeholder for all settings that are available to CAS.

 ## Native